railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

    *Form describing an employee*

-Start by entering the employee's name in :guilabel:`Name` and the company that this employee works for in :guilabel:`Company`.
-You can then create a new user of the OpenERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`User` field.
+Start by entering the employee's name in :guilabel:`Name` and the employee category i.e.
+:guilabel:`Tags`.
+You can then create a new user of the OpenERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`Related User` field.
+And the company that this employee works for in :guilabel:`Company`.

 Even if the employee is not a user, it is best if you create a system access for most of your staff just so that you can control their access rights from